 Serve on a panel of judges responsible for scoring national applicants.
 This process is done via conference call, so there is no need to attend events in order to serve on the judging panel.

 Share your leadership skills with us!
-Assist with the contest which takes place each fall during the Angus Means Business National Convention and Trade Show.
+Assist with the contest which takes place each fall during the Angus Convention.

 Each year through our Miss American Angus contest, a new Miss American Angus is crowned.
 She serves in the public eye promoting the Angus breed at shows, schools, and conferences throughout her reign.
 Our fund-raising efforts throughout the year enable us to provide funding for Miss American Angus expenses.